 Fenty Gets Real With UGC

-In 2017, singer Rihanna teamed up with Fenty to launch her own line of beauty products.
-The new brand reportedly sold more than $100 million in just the first few weeks.
+In 2017, singer Rihanna launched Fenty Beauty, her first solo cosmetics brand that stood out for its inclusive products made for all skin tones.
+The new brand became an instant hit, reportedly selling more than $100 million in just the first few weeks.

 Their marketing campaign relied heavily on influencers, especially user-generated video content.
 Rather than short clips, most of the UGC videos are in-depth reviews that talk viewers through how to use the product and what they think of it.
 (We actually struggled to find a video under 4 minutes to show as an example.
 This one by YouTuber Stephanie Villa is more the norm.)

-Within days of their launch, Fenty had 1.4 million Instagram followers within days, and their YouTube channel, where they regularly post content, has nearly 750,000 subscribers.
+Within days of their launch, Fenty had 1.4 million Instagram followers, and their YouTube channel, where they regularly post content, has more than a million subscribers today.
 Many of the influencers who post videos on Fenty’s behalf are part of their affiliate program, meaning Fenty only pays them if they make a sale, a win-win for the YouTuber and the brand.

-• The tone is always warm and relatable, well suited for this brand.
-It’s like getting beauty tips from a friend.
+- The tone is always warm and relatable, well suited for this brand.
+It’s like getting beauty tips from a friend, which aligns perfectly with the brand’s emphasis on being inclusive and empowering its customers.

 Real-Life Success Stories From Fitbit